OpenDSA/OpenDSA/RST/source/Glossary.rst

       A commonly used lemma in Mathematics.
 A typical variant states:
       When :math:`n+1` objects are stored in :math:`n` locations, at least one of the locations must store two or more of the objects.

+   pivot
+      In :term:`quicksort`, the value that is used to split the list into sublists, one with lesser values than the pivot, the other with greater values than the pivot.

    pop
    popped